 Shipments fees are per item, but that’s not the only factor.
 If you have a lot of items to ship, that literally fill a 40 ft. container, then your cargo size is called FCL (Full Container Load) and it is cheaper per item.
 On the other hand, if your items only occupy a part of a container, the forwarding company has to fill the rest of the container with other shipments.
 In this way, your cargo size is LCL (Less than a Container Load) and the price per item is higher.

-This is because forwarder prefers shipping full containers.
-After all, they don’t have to separate the cargoes from FCL containers when they have arrived at the destinations.
+This is because the forwarder prefers shipping full containers.
+After all, they don’t have to separate the cargoes from FCL containers when they have arrived at their destinations.
 Generally, LCL shipments require more manual work and more workforce before reaching the final destinations, and that is why the price is a bit higher.

 Whether to go by shipping via sea or by plane is totally up to you and requires your experience along the way.
-Many sellers usually research beforehand while some trial and error different methods.
+Many sellers usually research beforehand while some trial and error with different methods.
 What I usually recommend is to find sellers selling similar products and ask them how they are sipping their items.
-Many of them will be more than happy to help you out solving shipping issues.
+Many of them will be more than happy to help you out by solving shipping issues.